sandywen123/English-Learning/business/Word_A_Day.md

 - AliExpress has announced that the plans for Q1 2017 have been executed and performance has been strong..
 - The plan for localization is waiting to be executed.
 - The code should be executed in order.

+### concern 关心 v. 关注，关心 n.
+- I was concerned that I might not finish the project in time.
+- The team had not done any research before launching this programme, so the supervisor was very concerned about the feasibility of whole project.
+- We should prepare the agenda before this meeting, my boss is very concerned about it.